Autonomy-Supportive Parenting Tip #1: Unconditional Love

 [See my previous blog how Autonomy Supportive Parenting Leads to Higher Achievement in High School and Beyond. https://www.purposeparenting.net/post/supporting-the-autonomy-of-young-children-increases-achievement-through-high-school-and-beyond ]

 When you hold your new baby for the first time, you imagine all the things you will do with this amazing being.
-You dream ahead to books you'll read together, adventures you'll have, museums you'll visit, sports they'll play, concerts they'll perform...
-Time to take a big deep breath mamas and papas and let it all go.
+You dream ahead to books you'll read together, adventures you'll have, museums you'll visit, sports they'll play, concerts they'll perform.
+Time to take a big deep breath, mamas and papas, and let your expectations go.

 I like to say: